parthbrahmbhatt1/RecipeHub/README.md

 ## Architecture
 - MVVM
 - Async / Await
-- SwiftUI views with @StateObject and @ObservedObject
+- SwiftUI views with @StateObject and ObservableObject Protocol
 - Custom ImageLoader using @MainActor